zeffon/koa-web/packages/create-koa-web/template-ts/README.md

-# Koa-Web
+# Koa-Web + TypeScript

-This template should help get you started developing with koa2 and JavaScript in koa-web.
+This template should help get you started developing with koa2 and TypeScript in koa-web.

 ## Usage